korv/Jabref-plugins/README.md

 # Jabref-plugins

-This is a small collection of plugins for JabRef.
+This is a small collection of plugins for the BibTex editor [JabRef](http://jabref.sourceforge.net/).
 Currently it contains plugins:

 * fetchArxiv
 * renamefile